Skip to main content

 TRAIN

-The trains run every 30 minutes from either London Victoria or St Pancras to Whitstable station, the train takes approx. 1 hours and 20-40 minutes (depending on route) and the day return fare starts from only £ 31.00 if booked in advance and without any railcards.
+The trains run every 30 minutes from either London Victoria or St Pancras to Whitstable station, the train takes approx. 1 hours and 20-40 minutes (depending on route).
 The last train is at 22.39 to Victoria and there is a train to St Pancras at 21.51 so you can enjoy a full day in the Harbour and wander through Whitstable as well.
-You can book through the Trainline app for ease or www.southeasternrailway.co.uk/travel-inspiration/popular-destinations/whitstable
+You can book through the Trainline app for ease or visit southeasternrailway.co.uk

 From the station it’s just a 13-minute walk straight down to the Harbour, Market & South Quay sheds.
 Turn right out of the station onto railway Avenue, take the first right onto Cromwell Road and simply walk to the end, cross at the lights and you will be entering the harbour.